Coachford: Deaths during the War of Independence and Civil War

 Mrs. Mary (or Maria) Lindsay, Leemount House, Coachford, an elderly widow, was executed by the IRA (along with her driver, James Clarke), on 9 March 1921.
 Attempting to prevent bloodshed she, along with a Roman Catholic priest, tried to persuade members of the IRA against a planned ambush.
 The IRA ignored them and she then warned the British Army of a planned ambush in nearby Dripsey, for which six IRA volunteers were later executed.
 She and her driver were shot and her home, Leemount House, burned down, after the British authorities refused to commute the executions of the six IRA volunteers.
 A character ("Lady Fitzhugh") based on Mrs. Lindsay was played by Dame Sybil Thorndike in the 1959 film, Shake Hands with the Devil, which starred James Cagney, Don Murray and Michael Redgrave.
 An IRA man named Frank Busteed later claimed credit for the killings and for burning down Mrs. Lindsay's home.

 Near Rooves Bridge is a monument to Captain Tadhg Kennefick of the Irish Republican Army, who was killed during the Irish Civil War by the Free State Army.
 On his way home to his mother's funeral, he was stopped at a checkpoint where Free State soldiers tied him to the back of a truck near a hamlet called Peake and dragged him a distance of four miles (6 km) to the bridge where he was shot by soldiers and his body dumped in a ditch.
 Local people who witnessed this recovered his body.
 A monument now stands on the site where his body was recovered.

 Sites

 Close to Coachford is Mullinhassig Waterfall.
 It is about 3 mi west of Coachford just off the Macroom Road.

 About 1 mi south of Coachford on the road to Bandon is Rooves Bridge, constructed over the River Lee in the 1950s to replace the old bridge which was submerged due to the building of the hydroelectric dam at Inniscarra about 6 mi down river.
 Rooves Bridge is the longest bridge spanning the River Lee.

 Sport and community

 The village is the home of Aghabullogue GAA, best known for capturing Cork's first hurling All-Ireland title in 1890 when they defeated Castlebridge, Wexford in the final.

 A local amateur drama group, the Coachford Players, was established in 1987 and performs a full-length play each year.

+The village is also home to a tennis club, soccer club, a pub, and a Centra.